topi314/LavaSearch/README.md

 </details>

-If no results are found the endpoint returns a http status code of `404`
+If no results are found the endpoint returns a http status code of `204 No Content`

 ### Text Object